 - Sexualities—including the study of consent, gender-based violence, and queer history

 - Law and social policy—especially related to reproductive justice, human trafficking, marriage, and sexual violence

 - Critical race studies—particularly related to peoples of Africa and the African diaspora and Native America

-- Feminism—feminist social movements, transnational feminist identity and migration, & black feminist theory
+- Feminism—feminist social movements, transnational feminist identity and migration, and black feminist theory

-- Feminist Methods—gender and the archives, feminist fieldwork, feminist empiricism, & feminist oral history
+- Feminist Methods—gender and the archives, feminist fieldwork, feminist empiricism, and feminist oral history